 - What change in chromosome structure produces cri-du-chat?

 A duplication produces two copies of a structural gene on a single chromosome.
 Since the homologous chromosome contributes another copy of the same structural gene, a person with a duplication would now have three copies of the structural gene, instead of two copies.
 As the region of the chromosome that is duplicated gets larger, the phenotypic effect on the individual becomes more severe.
 One example disease caused by a duplication is the neuropathic disease Charcot-Marie-Tooth disease type 1A (CMT type 1A), produced by a duplication on chromosome 17.

 Duplications and deletions can be produced simultaneously by the misalignment of synapsed homologous chromosomes during meiosis, followed by unequal crossing over (see figure 3.4).
-Unequal crossing over produces two normal chromosomes, a chromosome with an interstitial deletion, and a chromosome that contains a duplication.
-Each of these four chromosomes ends up in a different gamete at the conclusion of meiosis.
+Unequal crossing over produces two gametes that contain normal chromosomes, a gamete with an interstitial deletion chromosome, and a gamete that contains a chromosome with a duplication.

 - How can a meiosis defect produce both a deletion and a duplication?